kattrali/fuller.li/content/posts/memory-management-arc.rst

 I often see this question of `strong` vs `copy` for blocks and there is a lot of confusion about what you should be using.

+In Apple's transitioning to ARC guide, they mention this:

+    Blocks "just work" when you pass blocks up the stack in ARC mode, such as in a return.
+You don’t have to call Block Copy any more.
+You still need to use `[^{} copy]` when passing "down" the stack into `arrayWithObjects:` and other methods that do a retain.

-Blocks which reference local variables will be stored in the current stack, this means they are available in the local scope.
-If you use them outside, you must copy them.
-Otherwise ARC will just retain these objects, and then when they go out of memory you'll have a pointer to something that has been released.
+Blocks will be stored in the current stack, this means they are available in the local scope.
+If you use them outside, you must make a copy of the block.
+Otherwise ARC will retain these objects, and then when they go out of memory you'll have a pointer to something that has been released.

-This is not normally a problem, often you will want to run a block from the current scope.
-However, sometimes you want to use them with properties and that might mean you will want to use it outside of the current scope.
+This is not normally a problem, often you will want to run a block from the current stack.
+However, sometimes you want to use them with properties and that might mean you will want to use it outside of the current stack.
 Therefore it is important to take a copy.

 .. code-block:: objective-c